 I now have two small spray bottles for cleaners: one is Thieves cleaner diluted a capful of cleaner to a 16 oz spray bottle of water; the other is he same, but with three capfuls for heavier duty cleaning.
 I love Young Living's Thieves cleaner because i makes cleaning simple, and I can use it for everything all over the house.
 EWG also has an excellent guide for healthy cleaning.

 It's sad to see commercial cleaners being advertised as being made with real lemons while lemonade at the grocery store is mostly sugar and “natural and artificial flavors.”
 Natural flavors can be anything from animals to rocks, not necessarily from the plant it leads you to believe.

 Additives are everywhere from artificial sweeteners to artificial food coloring.
 Make sure you read the labels on any prepackaged foods.
-Adding additional vitamins don’t necessarily add health benefits either.
-Some ingredients don’t legally have to be listed either, so make sure you’re buying from a brand you trust (this is what we use).
+Adding additional vitamins don't necessarily add health benefits either.
+Some ingredients don't legally have to be listed either, so make sure you're buying from a brand you trust (this is what we use).

 For example: Potassium Bromate is a popular additive added to flour to make baked goods fluffier and white, although it is a likely carcinogen.
 Carrageenan is in a bunch of organic and nonorganic prepared foods too (also in some nondairy milks), and some brands of canned food still use BPA too!

 There has been millions of dollars poured into marketing and altered statistics to convince the public that there is no difference between organic, conventional, and genetically modified foods and processed foods.
 This couldn't be further from the truth.
 There are plenty of studies that have blatantly proven otherwise.
 My biggest problem with GMO crops is the excessive use and need for additional pesticides and herbicides.
 Those chemicals are poisons and health hazards, including leading to disrupting thyroid function and causing Parkinson's.